-Buying property in the Cayman Islands is a simple and straightforward process and is for many not just a lifestyle purchase but a safe and sound real estate investment, unlike some other Caribbean Islands.
-With no restrictions on foreign ownership of a single property, no annual property, income or capital gains taxes to be paid locally on the sale of a property, buying property in the Cayman Islands is an inviting prospect and strongly encouraged by the Cayman Islands Government who guarantee title for all real estate transactions.
+Buying property in the Cayman Islands is a simple and straightforward process and is for many, not just a lifestyle purchase but a safe and sound real estate investment, unlike some other Caribbean Islands.
+With no restrictions on foreign ownership of a single property, and a tax-friendly jurisdiction meaning no annual property, income or capital gains taxes to be paid locally on the sale of a property, buying property in the Cayman Islands is an inviting prospect and strongly encouraged by the Cayman Islands Government who guarantee title for all real estate transactions.

 Buying Guide for Property in the Cayman Islands

 The Cayman Islands is made up of three small islands situated in the Western Caribbean Sea; Grand Cayman, Cayman Brac and Little Cayman, to the south of Cuba and north west of Jamaica.
 Grand Cayman is by far the largest island of the three, accounting for 76% of the country’s total landmass, and is home to the nation’s capital George Town.
 The island is made up of five districts; West Bay George Town, Bodden Town, East End, and North Side.

 Its popularity as a ‘safe haven’ is evidenced by expatriates from the US, Canada, Britain and South America accounting for around 50% of the country’s 68,000 population.
 As thee are no restrictions on foreign ownership in the Cayman Islands the country continues to prove popular for those looking for a primary or secondary residence.